Dion Rankine

-Dion Joseph Rankine (born 15 October 2002) is an English professional footballer who plays as a winger for club Crewe Alexandra.
+Dion Joseph Rankine (born 15 October 2002) is an English professional footballer who plays as a winger for Eastleigh, on loan from club Crewe Alexandra.

 Club career

 Born in Barnet, Rankine started his career with the Cambridge United academy as an under-9, before joining Premier League side Chelsea as an Under-14 in 2016.
 He had been utilised as a full-back, a wing-back, and as a winger.
 Rankine signed his first professional contract in October 2019, going on to extend this deal in 2021.

 Rankine had been the top appearance maker in the development squad with 25 starts during the 2022–23 Premier League 2 season, he scored five goals.
 He had also featured eight times in EFL Trophy, including facing his future club Exeter City in August 2021.
 It was reported that Rankine had signed a new deal with Chelsea in January 2023.

 On 12 July 2023, Rankine joined EFL League One side Exeter City on a season-long loan.